7 Common Probiotic Mistakes You’re Making

 Warning: You might be sabotaging your probiotics.
 Here's how and when you should take them.

 How to take probiotics

 There are a few ways to take probiotics—by eating probiotic-rich food (such as yogurt and cheese) and by taking probiotic supplements.
 No matter what you choose, studies prove probiotics work.
 They’re widely known as “friendly bacteria” that help maintain a healthy digestive system, and there’s even research to suggest that probiotics can improve your mental health.
 But are you eating or taking probiotics correctly?
 Are you storing them properly?
-These sensitive bacteria need care and attention before they give you the health boosting benefits you need.
+These sensitive bacteria need care and attention before they give you those health-boosting benefits.
 Find out if you’re making any of these mistakes.

 Mistake #1: You store probiotics in your medicine cabinet